iFatRain/pokemon-crystal-map-randomizer/README.md

 ### Known Bugs

+*CORRECTION TO THE 1.2.0 CHANGELOG*
+Skip Mt.Moon Rival Fight WORKS with Vanilla!
+Lit Dark Caves does NOT work with Vanilla, a fix will come in a future patch.

-Currently no known bugs :) Please post them or DM iFatRain#7210 on discord if you find them.
+For other bugs, Please post them or DM iFatRain#7210 on discord if you find them.

+ADDITIONAL CHANGES TO 1.2.0 LEFT OUT OF CHANGE LOG
+- Added better naming of the output log to mirror the ROM name, added in seed, settings, and version info for better recreation of bugs.
+- Added tooltips for the settings in UI
+- Added a Randomization Failed notification in the UI - If you see this, just rerun the program.

 ---
 Map randomizer created by IFatRain.